jas-singhh/TicTacToe-Console-Java/README.md

-This game has been made in Java and it runs in the console
+TicTacToe made in Java which can be played using the console.